The 21 Best Things To Do in Bucharest, Romania

 Miau Cat Cafe - visiting the cafe was one of our favourite things to do in Bucharest

 If you do plan on travelling over land, a number of buses run to Bucharest from around Europe.
-Click here to search to buses to Bucharest from cities across both Romania and Europe!
+Click here to search for buses to Bucharest from cities across both Romania and Europe!

 Bus